-It’s wedding planning season again and, if you’re getting married in 2016 (or 2017 for you early birds out there), you’re probably meeting with a bunch of vendors right now.
-Lots of decisions need to be made in the coming weeks/months and choosing your photographer is definitely one of the most important.
+A TON of decisions need to be made during the wedding planning process and choosing your photographer is definitely one of the most important.
 So what are the most essential questions to ask when hiring a wedding photographer?
 Read on to find out.

 1) How many weddings have you shot?